aforren1/toon/README.md

 Other notes:
   - The returned data is a *view* of the local copy of the data. `toon.input.TsArray`s have a `copy` method, which may be useful if e.g. appending to a list for later concatenation.
+  - Re: concatenation, there is a `vstack` function available in `toon/input/tsarray.py`, which is like numpy's version but keeps the time attribute intact.
   - If receiving batches of data when `read()`ing from the device, you can return a list of `Returns` (see `tests/input/mockdevices.py` for an example)
   - Can optionally use `device.start()`/`device.stop()` instead of a context manager
   - Can check for remote errors at any point using `device.check_error()`, though this automatically happens immediately after entering the context manager and when `read()`ing.